Member (MCIfA)

 Deadlines to submit applications

-Applicants need to demonstrate that they understand and work in accordance with the Standards and Code of conduct.
-For MCIfA you will need to include this in your statement and this will form the basis of your professional review interview, giving more detailed information here will assist you and the panel members.
+You need to demonstrate that you understand and work in accordance with CIfA's Standards and Code of conduct.
+For MCIfA grade you will need to include this in your statement and this will form the basis of your professional review interview, so giving more detailed information here will help you and the panel members.

 The professional review will involve a discussion of up to 45 minutes with a panel of two accredited professionals, we will inform you who they are in case of any conflict of interest.
-Please ensure you are available in the interview window as panel membes are voluntary and we can only change these in exceptional circumstances, please let us know in advance if possible.
+Please ensure you are available during the interview window as panel membes are voluntary and we can only change dates in exceptional circumstances; please let us know in advance if possible.

-The panel will assess ethical competence against the competence matrix using specific open- and scenario-based questions to draw out the information required with your statement as the basis for discussion.
-Please note they are not assessing right or wrong but the ethical approach to your work.
+The panel will assess ethical competence against the competence matrix using specific open- and scenario-based questions to draw out the information we need, with your statement as the basis for discussion.
+The panel are not assessing right or wrong but the ethical approach to your work.
 You will be able to have your statement, the CIfA Code of conduct and any other reference documents you need to hand.

-CIfA will be providing training sessions in how to prepare for a professional review, these will be advertised to applicants directly.
+CIfA will provide a training video and Q&A sessions in how to prepare for a professional review; these will be advertised to applicants directly.

 Reasonable Adjustments - CIfA has implemented an access and fair assessment policy and has adopted the Institute of Apprenticeships and Technical Education’s Reasonable Adjustment Matrix (www.instituteforapprenticeships.org).
 Please inform the Membership Manager (lianne.birney [at] archaeologists.net) as soon as possible if you require reasonable adjustments.
-Please note there will be a form to complete, and you will need to submit evidence in support.
+You will need to complete a form and submit evidence in support of your request.

 Interview preparation useful links